-China’s exports end 2019 up 0.5% despite US tariff war
+China welcomes currency decision ahead of trade deal with US

 Global exports rose 7.8% in December over a year earlier to $237.7 billion, rebounding from a 1.1% contraction in November.
 Imports surged 16.3% to $190.9 billion.

-2019 imports from the United States fell 20.9% from a year earlier to $122.7 billion despite Beijing’s December decision to lift punitive duties on soybeans — the biggest American export to China — and pork.
+Imports from the United States in 2019 fell 20.9% from a year earlier to $122.7 billion despite Beijing’s December decision to lift punitive duties on soybeans — the biggest American export to China — and pork.

-Investors hope the interim agreement due to be signed this week in Washington will be a step toward ending the tariff fight that threatens global economic growth.
+Investors hope the preliminary agreement due to be signed this week in Washington will be a step toward ending the dispute threatening global economic growth.

 “Slow global trade will continue to challenge China’s external outlook in the near term.
 But the ‘Phase 1’ trade deal with the U.S. will have a favorable impact,” said Tommy Wu of Oxford Economics in a report.